oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

     ![](./images2/add-rule.png "add-ingress-rule")

+## Task 2: Create SSH Key in OCI using Cloud Shell

-9. Inside Oracle Cloud, navigate to "Cloud Shell" under 'Developer tools' next to your Home Region
+1. Inside Oracle Cloud, navigate to "Cloud Shell" under 'Developer tools' next to your Home Region

     ![](./images2/devtools.png "developer-tools")

     ![](./images2/devtools-cldshell.png "cloud-shell")

-10. Once the Cloud Shell loads, it should look similar to this:
+2. Once the Cloud Shell loads, it should look similar to this:

     ![](./images2/cld-shell-prmpt.png "cloud-shell-prompt")

-11. Inside your Cloud Shell, execute the command to create an SSH key-pair
+3. Inside your Cloud Shell, execute the command to create an SSH key-pair

     ```bash
     <copy>ssh-keygen -t rsa</copy>